Gaius Gracchus: Aftermath

 Many in Rome, however, did not share his religious pretensions: according to Plutarch, one night an inscription was carved that read "A work of mad discord produces a temple of Concord."
 The events of this year also spilled into the next year.
-When Opimius gave up his consulship, he was prosecuted by Publius Decius – one of the plebeian tribunes for 120 BC – on charges of violating the lex Sempronia which Gaius had passed that prohibited the execution of Roman citizens without appeal to the people.
-Opimius, however, was able to successfully defend himself by pointing to the senatus consultum ultimum and claiming that his opponents did not deserve treatment akin to that of Roman citizens; his successful defence enabled such senatorial decrees to be used as "carte blanche for the most brutal reprisals".
+When Opimius gave up his consulship, he was prosecuted by Publius Decius Subulo – one of the plebeian tribunes for 120 BC – on charges of violating Gaius' lex Sempronia which prohibited the execution of Roman citizens without appeal to the people.
+Opimius, however, was able to successfully defend himself by pointing to the "senatus consultum ultimum" and claiming Gracchus' death was for the benefit of the republic.
+Opimius' successful defence legitimised the use of such senatorial decrees to suppress internal dissent.
+Andrew Lintott, in the Cambridge Ancient History, argues that such decrees had practical value due to the inability of the magistrates to suppress violent disorder in Rome without the use of force but also notes their nature as partial instruments to justify "the most brutal reprisals" on those who opposed the senate.
 The use of force itself, furthermore, set a precedent "suggest[ing] violence as the logical and more effective alternative to political engagement, negotiation, and compromise".

 Gaius' legislation, however, mostly survived, revealing again that "it was no longer a specific issue that mattered so much as the urgent necessity to triumph over rivals".
 While the African colonies law was repealed, a new agrarian law continued distribution of territories around Carthage to the poor, and colonial schemes in Italy survived with minor changes.
 The matter of citizenship for the Italians, however, was not reintroduced for some thirty years.
 As a whole, "the aristocracy's reaction resembled that of a general dealing with a mutiny, who accedes to most of the demands but executes the ringleaders to preserve discipline".
 Overseas colonial projects also did not end: just a few years later, a bill was carried in defiance of the senate establishing a colony at Narbonne.

 Only in 111 BC, some ten years later, was the Gracchan land commission disestablished by another lex agraria (sometimes called the lex Thoria but attribution is disputed), not because of plutocratic influence, but because the job of distributing public lands was complete.
 All public land distributed or otherwise confirmed under the Gracchan land reform laws was confirmed and fully privatised.
 By this point, practically the only remaining ager publicus was common pastureland or land under long-term leases, land which could not be distributed.

 Gaius Gracchus' subsidised grain law also survived past this death.
 It was repealed only in the last decade of the century, by a Marcus Octavius who was tribune some time between 122 and 104, but was quickly revived by Lucius Appuleius Saturninus.